07.03.1878 - 26.05.1927

 "Your son and brother, Mutterchen, seurs and frеrs, has been on a spree!
 Oh yes!
 And what a spree.
-Now I'm obsessed with music and theatre.
+Now I'm obsessed with music and theater.
 I forgot how cold it was to stand in a queue for the theatre box office to collect a ticket.
-I went there again, and stood in a queue from 6 till 12, I felt so chilly and could hardly feel my feet in my double socks.
-But as a result, I managed to get opera tickets to ''Dubrovsky,'' ''Romeo and Juliett,'' ''Traviata'' and the ballet ''The Little Humpbacked Horse,' and ....I got a severe cough the next day, and even now I still have a sore throat...''
-The young Boris Kustodiev used to write such letters to his relatives from St. Petersburg.
-The student found time not only to go to the theatre but also engage himself in his artistic studies - at the Academy of Fine Arts, where he was a student of Vassily Savinsky and Ilya Repin.
+I went there again and stood in a queue from 6 till 12, I felt so chilly and could hardly feel my feet in my double socks.
+But as a result, I managed to get opera tickets to ''Dubrovsky,'' ''Romeo and Juliett,'' ''Traviata'' and the ballet ''The Little Humpbacked Horse,' and ....I got a severe cough the next day, and even now I still have a sore throat.''
+The young Boris Kustodiev wrote in letters to his relatives from St. Petersburg.
+The student found time not only to go to the theatre but also engage himself in his artistic studies at the Academy of Fine Arts, where he was a student of Vassily Savinsky and Ilya Repin.
 We know Kustodiev primarily for his vibrant paintings depicting fairs, festivals, and rotund merchants’ wives with their scarlet cheeks.
 But there was a time in the artist's career when he took an active interest in Impressionism.
 When Kustodiev turned 34, he fell seriously ill, suffering from a spine disorder which confined him to a wheelchair.
 However, this physical condition did not change his personality, and the Kustodiev family home was as joyful as ever, guests frequented the house, and they celebrated all the holidays joyfully.
-And of course the artist never stopped working – he made sketches for theatre sets, worked with engraving, and made large scale multi-figured paintings. ''For God's sake, don't tell anyone about my disease; on the contrary, tell them that I'm in good health, and, what is more important, that I'm in high spirits despite severe pain,' – I'm amazed myself how life-loving and even cheerful I am.
+And of course the artist never stopped working – he made sketches for theater sets, worked with engraving, and made large scale multi-figured paintings. ''For God's sake, don't tell anyone about my disease; on the contrary, tell them that I'm in good health, and, what is more important, that I'm in high spirits despite severe pain,' – I'm amazed myself how life-loving and even cheerful I am.
 So much it seems do I love living!’’ – Kustodiev wrote.